 The terms of each Hybrid are different and so it is important that you read the information in the relevant prospectus in its entirety before deciding to invest.

 The prospectus for a Hybrid issue will generally be published the bank’s website and on the ASX.

+Professional advice is advice from a person who is licensed by ASIC to give that advice.
 ASIC has published guidance on how to choose a professional adviser on its MoneySmart website.
 You can also search ‘choosing a financial adviser’ at www.moneysmart.gov.au.